Contact us

 CDP Use Case #5: Effective Loyalty Programs

 Loyalty programs are a great way to incentivize your customers to make repeat purchases and form an emotional connection with your brand.
-Not a small thing considering that – according to Bain and Company – loyal customers spend 67% more than new ones.
+This is not a small thing, considering loyal customers spend 67% more than new ones, according to Bain and Company.

 A customer data platform is an excellent foundation for an effective loyalty program.
 By unifying your customer’s behaviors, preferences, and past behaviors, a CDP helps you design loyalty programs tailored to your customers.